rsinghal26/shopping-cart-RESTful-api/README.md

 # shopping-cart-restfull-api

-Basic RestFull api for shopping where you can add/delete your product and order any product after authorization.
+Basic RESTful api for shopping where you can add/delete your product and order any product after authorization.
 #### DESCRIPTION

  -    Built a REST Api in Node.js using MVC approch using Node.js + MongoDB.